King: Aqaba Reflects Image Of An Ambitious Jordan

-Aqaba, February 28 (Petra) -- His Majesty King Abdullah II on Wednesday said Aqaba reflects the image of an ambitious Jordan, which is rooted in the Greater Arab Revolt's principles of freedom, justice, and dignity.
+(MENAFN- Jordan Times) AMMAN - His Majesty King Abdullah on Wednesday said Aqaba reflects the image of an ambitious Jordan, which is rooted in the Greater Arab Revolt's principles of freedom, justice and dignity.

-According to a royal court statement, speaking at a meeting with local community leaders and figures in Aqaba at Aqaba Castle, His Majesty said developing the governorate was a dream and an idea 25 years ago, but has become a reality today with the efforts of dedicated Jordanians.
+Speaking at a meeting with local community leaders and figures in Aqaba, held at Aqaba Castle, His Majesty said developing the governorate was a dream and an idea 25 years ago, but has become a reality today with the efforts of dedicated Jordanians, according to a Royal Court statement.

-At the gathering, attended by Her Majesty Queen Rania Al Abdullah and His Royal Highness Crown Prince Al Hussein bin Abdullah II, the King said the source of Jordan's strength lies in the joint efforts of all Jordanians and their belief in their ability to succeed.
+At the gathering, attended by Her Majesty Queen Rania and HRH Crown Prince Hussein, the King said the source of Jordan's strength lies in the joint efforts of all Jordanians and their belief in their ability to succeed.

-Aqaba today has become a developed city and a source of economic and development strength for Jordan, His Majesty noted, adding that Aqaba has become a major city on the Red Sea coast.
+Aqaba today has become a developed city and a source of economic and development strength for Jordan, His Majesty noted, adding that Aqaba has become a major city on the Red Sea coast, the statement said.

 For his part, Aqaba Governor Khaled Hajjaj said Jordan, which celebrates His Majesty's Silver Jubilee, has become an example of progress and prosperity, adding that Jordan's great transition is a source of pride for all Jordanians.